Prescription Medication Errors

 What To Do If You Suspect a Prescription Medication Error

 Always read the side effects of the prescription medication carefully in order to know what is and is not normal when taking them.
-If unsure, ask your pharmacist when getting your prescription filled.
+Patients can ask their pharmacist about side effects when filling their prescription.
 Patients who experience side effects beyond what is acceptable or who suffer symptoms not listed can be the victims of prescription medication errors.
 If the condition worsens or new symptoms develop, there may be a prescription medication error.
-Unfortunately, the hospital is unlikely to admit their error.
+However, the hospital is unlikely to admit their error.

 Patients suspecting medication errors should not discontinue their medication treatment without the approval of a doctor.
 Anyone who suspects an error should seek a second opinion immediately, preferably with a doctor not associated with the hospital or health care system who prescribed them.

 Prescription errors in children and adults can have devastating consequences for the patient.
-If you or someone you know has suffered an injury or death as the result of a prescription medication error, contact our Philadelphia prescription medication errors attorney immediately to discuss your options at no charge.
-Time limitations apply to your potential claims, so do not delay in contacting a medical malpractice lawyer for help.
+If you or someone you know has suffered an injury or death as the result of a prescription medication error, contact the prescription medication error lawyers at Lopez McHugh LLP immediately to discuss your options at no charge.